Marcus Brady: Montreal Alouettes

 In 2006, Brady was acquired and signed by the Montreal Alouettes as a free agent.
 He backed up starter Anthony Calvillo and was used primarily for short yardage situations.
 He also punted for the Alouettes in place of Damon Duval.
 He retired on April 2, 2009.

 Coaching career

 Montreal Alouettes

 Following his retirement as a football player, Brady began his coaching career and was hired by the Montreal Alouettes, his former team, to serve as their wide receivers coach in 2009.
 Following the departure of Scott Milanovich, Brady was promoted to offensive coordinator on December 4, 2011.

 Toronto Argonauts

 On December 3, 2012, Brady was hired to be the offensive coordinator of the Toronto Argonauts.

 Indianapolis Colts

 In 2018, Brady was hired by the Indianapolis Colts as their assistant quarterbacks coach under head coach Frank Reich.
 In 2019, Brady was promoted to quarterbacks coach.
 On January 25, 2021, Brady was promoted to offensive coordinator, replacing Nick Sirianni, who departed to become head coach of the Philadelphia Eagles.
-He was fired by the Indianapolis Colts on November 1, 2022, as Offensive Coordinator.
+He was fired by the Colts on November 1, 2022, vacating his position as offensive coordinator.